Arnold Palmer: Legacy

 According to Adam Schupak of Golf Week, "No one did more to popularize the sport than Palmer".
 "His dashing presence singlehandedly took golf out of the country clubs and into the mainstream.
 Quite simply, he made golf cool."
 Jack Nicklaus said:

 He is mentioned by James Bond's caddie in Goldfinger: "If that's [Goldfinger's] original ball, I'm Arnold Palmer."

 In 2000, Palmer was ranked the sixth greatest player of all time in Golf Digest magazine's rankings, and by 2008 had earned an estimated $30 million.

 Palmer was inducted into Omicron Delta Kappa - The National Leadership Honor Society in 1964 at Wake Forest University.
+He won the inaugural Scripps Howard Super Sage Award in 2003.
 He was awarded the Presidential Medal of Freedom in 2004 and the Congressional Gold Medal in 2009.
 He was the first golfer to be awarded the Presidential Medal of Freedom and the second golfer, after Byron Nelson, to be awarded the Congressional Gold Medal.

 In addition to Palmer's impressive list of awards, he was bestowed the honor of kicking off the Masters Tournament beginning in 2007.
 From 2007 to 2009, Palmer was the sole honorary starter.
 In 2010, longtime friend and competitor Jack Nicklaus was appointed by Augusta National to join Palmer.
 In 2012, golf's The Big Three reunited as South African golfer Gary Player joined for the ceremonial tee shots as honorary starters for the 76th playing of the Masters Tournament.
 In describing the effect that Palmer had on the sport, biographer James Dodson stated: